NYPL/digarch/staging/FTK-Processing-Instructions.md

 ### Deaccessions

+* Select the Bookmarked filter.
-* Select the Bookmarked filter and then select each media object in the evidence items window one by one.
-If there are no files present that media object can be deaccessioned.
+* Select each media object in the evidence items window one by one.

-Or
+* Note media objects with no files present.

+OR

 * Select the Bookmarked filter and sort the File List by path.
-Note MediaIDs that don't appear in the File List.
+* Note MediaIDs that don't appear in the File List.

-* The only exception to using this method are media objects that contain executables or other files that would be better served as a disk image.
+* Keep media objects that contain executables served as a disk image.

-## Appendix: De-duplicating Collections
+## De-duplicating Collections

-### Running a de-duplication job
+### Running a De-duplication Job

 * Select Additional Analysis from the Evidence menu.